julie-dev-96/FayInterview/README.md

 These are very much estimates.
 I've included below a more detailed breakdown of how I spent my time, but I still wasn't 100% accurate as I would need to pause for personal matters from doing this outside of my normal working hours.

-Estimates include: UI implentations, API implementations and tests
+Estimates include: UI implementations, API implementations and tests

 - Login screen: 3 hours
 - Appointments screen: 10 hours